Azam Ali, an Ahmadi Moslem

 Rub-bay zid nee il-ma سُوۡرَةُ طٰه – Ch 20, Verse 115 God add to my knowledge 020:115

-Father made sure that our actions conformed to the words we uttered whether in prayers or in life.
+Father made sure that our actions conformed to our spoken words both in prayers and life.
 He inculcated in us what he had himself learnt and practiced all his life.
-To him the truth in talking was the same as it would be stated an oath on a Holy Scripture.
+To him the truth in talking had to be like an oath on a Scripture.
 He lived his life that way.
-He trained us to do the same.
+He trained us the same.